 It doesn’t get any better than hummus.
 Unless of course you top it with skewers of juicy turkey zucchini meatballs and drizzle it all with a lemony yogurt sauce.
 Just writing about it makes me hungry all over again.
-Add some fluffy pita bread and a jug of wine and you’ve got a feast.
+Add some fluffy HOMEMADE PITA BREAD and a jug of wine and you’ve got a feast.

 - 2 cans chickpeas, drained and WELL rinsed